workujanka/Danish_Construction_Turnover-2015-2024-/Results/Result and Discussion.md

 # 🎓 Learning Context

-This project was created by a learner exploring practical skills in:
+This project was created by [Worku Janka](https://github.com/workujanka) exploring practical skills in:

 - **MySQL**: Data cleaning, normalization, and querying
 - **Power BI and Excel**: Visualization and dashboard creation